MaceChettiyadan/Y11Notes/Economics/1. Introduction/Homework.md

 	- How to produce?
 	- For whom to produce?
 - In doing so, economics is a **social science**
+- Wants are unlimited, recurring, complimentary (iphone -> airpods), specific to a person, location and time, and have varying levels of importance

 ###### Scarcity
 - Anything that has a **price** is **scarce**.